Avianca Ecuador

 Avianca Ecuador S.A. (formerly known as AeroGal) is an airline based in Quito, Ecuador.
 It operates passenger and cargo flights within Ecuador, between the mainland and the Galápagos Islands, and between Ecuador and Colombia (on behalf of Avianca).
 It is one of the seven nationally branded airlines (Avianca Costa Rica, Avianca El Salvador, etc.) in the Avianca Group of Latin American airlines.

 History

-AeroGal was founded in November 1985 by the Ecuadorian businessman Carlos Serrano Lusetti, with the objective of offering air transportation of passengers and cargo in Continental Ecuador and in the Galapagos Archipelago.
-It began operating in 1986 with 2 Dornier Do 28s with capacity for 12 passengers each.
+AeroGal was founded in November 1985 by the Ecuadorian businessman Carlos Serrano Lusetti to offer air transportation of passengers and cargo in Continental Ecuador and the Galapagos Archipelago.
+It began operating in 1986 with 2 Dornier Do 28s with a capacity for 12 passengers each.

-In October 2009, AeroGal was 80% taken over by Synergy Group, and announced its merger with Avianca, and TACA Airlines.
+In October 2009, AeroGal was 80% taken over by Synergy Group and announced its merger with Avianca and TACA Airlines.
 With the merger, the company expanded its connections to Europe.
-It also merged with Vuelos Internos Privados, being the first Ecuadorian company of this firm, the codes shared with this airline were still preserved in Aerogal's image, but since it merged with AviancaTaca Holding, it was part of the same company.
+It also merged with Vuelos Internos Privados, being the first Ecuadorian company of this firm.
+The codes shared with this airline were still preserved in Aerogal's image, but since it merged with AviancaTaca Holding, it was part of the same company.